 Q: Does The Village have any positive residents?

-At this time, The Village does have residents who have tested positive.
-We are prepared and have taken the steps to keep our residents safe throughout the community.
+At this time, The Village does not have any positive cases among residents.
+We are prepared if this were to occur and have taken the steps to keep our residents safe throughout the community.
 It is important to note that we have taken these steps prior to requirements from the Pennsylvania Department of Health (DOH), Centers for Medicare & Medicaid (CMS), The Department of Human Services and the Centers for Disease Control (CDC).Close

 Q: Does The Village have staff members that have tested positive for COVID 19?

-At this time The Village does have a staff member who has tested positive.
+At this time The Village has had staff members who has tested positive.
 We are adhering to the Pennsylvania Department of Health guidelines for all staff members who have tested positive no matter their role.Close

 Q: What are the guidelines for healthcare workers to return to work after testing positive?